IBM/cloudant-spring/README.md

 [Cloudant SDK for Java](https://github.com/IBM/cloudant-java-sdk) in Spring boot applications as well as providing autoconfiguration via `application.properties` or another configuration source (environment, java properties, etc)

+_Note this library is experimental and not covered by IBM Cloudant support._
+_If you have problems using the library please refer to [issues](#issues)._

 ## Using

 See the [sample](sample) directory which provides an example application with the following features: